tanglong3bf/DrogonJwtUtil/README.md

                 "exp": 1800,
                 // nbf: not before time in seconds, if it is negative, means not set this field to payload. -1 by default.
                 "nbf": -1,
-                // jti: JWT ID, if it is false, means not set this field to payload. false by default.
+                // jti: JWT ID, if it is false, means not set this field to payload.
+If it is true, the UUID will be used to generate the jti field.
+False by default.
                 "jti": false
             }
         }